The National Colleges Initiative is supported by:

 The National College of Hypnosis and Psychotherapy (NCHP) has been offering respected, evidence-based and independently accredited psychotherapy (including specialist clinical hypnosis) training since 1977.
 Importantly, it is an organisational member of the UK Council for Psychotherapy, which is overseen by the Professional Standards Authority – the watchdog for all mainstream medical, dental, social care, nursing, midwifery and many other clinical organisations in the UK.

-The National College of Applied & Clinical Mindfulness trains qualified clinicians, and those hoping to take up working in the health professions, in the clinical applications of mindfulness-based interventions.
+The National Applied & Clinical Mindfulness College trains qualified clinicians, and those hoping to take up working in the health professions, in the clinical applications of mindfulness-based interventions.

 Professionals working, or planning to work, in medicine, dentistry, nursing and therapy receive world-beating training in delivering integrated programmes of care that incorporate mindfulness with other NICE accredited interventions such as Cognitive Behavioural Therapies, Clinical Hypnosis and Biomedical Monitoring.

 Named for the same man who is honoured in the title of The ELK-Health Foundation, this college is quietly fuelling a revolution in the delivery of talking therapies and mindfulness-based interventions.

 With many clinicians believing that the future for mental health solutions is to train people in addressing specific presenting symptoms, rather than in particular types of therapy, a new training philosophy was inevitable.
 The ELK National College provides just this.
 No longer do student health professionals receive training as, for example, a Jungian or Freudian analyst, a Constructivist or Existential therapist or a hypnotherapist, they can now choose an area of healthcare where they think that their skills can make a real difference in an integrated programme of care and support that is delivered one-to-one, one-to-two, in small groups and in large groups – depending entirely upon the patient or client’s symptoms.